GillesArcas/forline/README.md

 ##### Syntax, error and behaviour

-forline is compatible with python 2 and 3 and uses syntax from python 3 (print and division).
+forline uses python 3 and does not support  python 2.
 An additional -t option enables to trace the generated script.
 Using the generated script is strictly equivalent than using forline command line.
 As a consequence, all questions regarding syntax or execution errors may be answered by running the generated script.